-Miami New Drama is the new resident theatre company at Miami Beach's Colony Theatre on Lincoln Road and is now presenting its first offering, Ferdinand Von Schirach's “Terror,” a courtroom drama that asks how many people can be killed to justify saving the lives of others.
+Miami New Drama is the new resident theater company at Miami Beach's Colony Theater on Lincoln Road and is now presenting its first offering, Ferdinand Von Schirach's “Terror,” a courtroom drama that asks how many people can be killed to justify saving the lives of others.

 A USAF fighter pilot, a woman, is accused of shooting down a hijacked passenger plane after being ordered not to fire.
 One hundred and sixty four people are killed, 50,000 others are potentially saved.